Travel in the Spiritual Worlds

 A charged symbol has power and is alive with meaning.
 Symbols may be charged spontaneously, and have power when first encountered.
 This often happens in religious conversion where an individual finds him or herself irresistibly attracted to a religious figure or symbol system, and converts to a new religion.
 Symbols may also become charged as an individual uses them in prayer and meditation, and directs attention and positive emotion towards them as part of a spiritual discipline or search.
 Such charged symbols can be very valuable when the individual directs attention towards them during spiritual travel.

 One extraordinary thing about spiritual travel is that religious people who adopt a spiritual practice involving contemplative prayer and meditation do not have to wait until death to perceive the power of the symbols that they employ in their practice.
 They can get glimpses of the value and power of these symbols here and now which can be very motivating and inspiring.
 Contemplating a charged symbol while in an out-of-body state can be much like stepping into a whirlwind of powerful forces.
-The individual is picked up and carried to mysterious and extraordinary states of consciousness with the symbol acting as the method of transport.
+Spiritual travel can access the power of sacred symbols directly and may even help the individual avoid the period of meaninglessness and struggle that often accompanies the emergence of a living or charged symbol.
+In spiritual travel, the individual can be picked up and carried to mysterious and extraordinary states of consciousness with the symbol acting as the method of transport.
 The symbol can function as the key that opens the door to a sacred reality.

 One trend seen in modern religion is the idea that there is one literal interpretation of scripture on which all reasonable people will agree.
 Passages from sacred texts are many times highly symbolic and multidimensional containing many possible interpretations.
 However, scriptures are being flattened and frozen into a single interpretation by authorities that know, for instance, what the Bible literally means.
 The other common levels of interpretation including the allegorical, ethical, and mystical interpretations are denied and suppressed.

-This approach is inherent in Protestantism as we see from the following quote from Martin Luther who is described as the arch-enemy of both mystical theology and the allegorical interpretion of the Bible.The Holy Spirit is the simplist writer and speaker in heaven and earth.
-That is why His words can have no more than the one simplist meaning which we call the written one, or the literal meaning of the tongue. (q Works, Vol. 39, p.
+This approach is inherent in Protestantism as we see from the following quote from Martin Luther who is described as the arch-enemy of both mystical theology and the allegorical interpretation of the Bible.The Holy Spirit is the simplest writer and speaker in heaven and earth.
+That is why His words can have no more than the one simplest meaning which we call the written one, or the literal meaning of the tongue.
+(Works, Vol. 39, p.
 178, quoted in Gerald L. Bruns, Hermeneutics, Ancient and Modern, New Haven, Yale University Press, 1992, P. 143)

 The first result of such an approach is that the authority of preachers who claim to know the correct interpretation is vastly increased.
 The twin doctrines of literal interpretation and inerrancy (the Bible is one hundred percent true, perfect, and without error) give vast authority and credibility to those professionals who preach the true word.
 The individual believer's power is in equal measure lessened.

 When such formulas are treated like life preservers thrown to the drowning, they are grasped so tightly by the individual that they become an excuse for some to stop growing spiritually.
 The formula for salvation is repeated over and over again as if it were some sort of magic charm for luck and protection.
-Once the formula is accepted, the practice of religion becomes primarily the task of getting others to subscribe to and repeat this same formula.
+Once the formula is accepted, the practice of religion becomes primarily the task of getting others to subscribe to and repeat this same formula to bring about religious conversion.
 Thus we see the emphasis on evangelism.

 Being certain about one's salvation because there is faith that sins are forgiven lays the foundation for a happy life and a joyous self-confidence.
 It is difficult to fault anyone who seeks such assurance in their spiritual life.
 The people who seek this kind of security and the church leaders who try to provide it are sincere and honest in their efforts to create a viable religious tradition that can stand against the many challenges to religion posed by the modern world.

-For others, when salvation is certain, religious practices can be put aside.
+When salvation is certain, some believe that religious practices can be put aside.
 Still for others, when forgiveness of sin is assured, ethics can be put aside, and this can be very dangerous.
-The ethical problems associated with the theology of Luther and Calvin are difficult to separate from the basic Protestant world view.
+The ethical problems associated with the literalist theology of Luther and Calvin are difficult to separate from the basic Protestant world view.

 Since no amount of good works can get a person into heaven, it follows that no amount of evil acts can justify keeping a person out of heaven.
 If all sin is forgiven, committing another sin is not such a bad thing and salvation cannot be denied to sinners regardless what sins they commit if they perform the required rituals that make them "born again".
 The unintended result of these theologies is "sin all you want, get forgiven, and go to heaven anyway".
 This approach is very good for giving hope to those sinners that are lost, have "hit bottom" and are struggling to turn their lives around.
 However it is clearly not a good foundation for an ethical and just society since it potentially rewards limitless and horrific evil with eternal happiness for those that perform the required ritual so that Christ can take on their sins.